Sign Up for Our Monthly River Cruise Newsletter

 Note to Advisors“The company will fully protect the commission of travel advisors whose clients opt for a Future Cruise Credit, as well as pay an additional 10% commission on the value of the future booking,” said Rudi Schreiner, president and co-founder of AmaWaterways.
 “Plus, the company will pay full commission on the fare difference, if applicable.
 We understand the immediate implications that these unavoidable travel cancellations are having on our valued travel advisors, who have been the foundation of our family-owned-and-operated business.
 We recognize the important role advisors play in encouraging our guests to rebook; therefore, paying commission now on the canceled arrangements and again on the future bookings seems very much the right thing to do.’”

-Guests who were scheduled to sail onboard before that time will get a 125% future cruise credit that can be redeemed on any 2020 or 2021 cruise.
+Passengers scheduled to sail onboard before that time will receive a 125% future cruise credit that can be redeemed on any 2020 or 2021 cruise.
 Or, passengers can request a 100% refund.

-Also, American has updated its cancellation policy.
-For voyages through Aug.
-31, 2020, guests may cancel up to 24 hours in advance and receive a full future cruise credit.
+American Cruise Lines has revised its cancellation policy.
+For sailings through Aug.
+31, guests may cancel up to 24 hours in advance and receive a full future cruise credit.

 AQSC will provide a 125% future cruise credit to guests affected by cancellations.
 Or, passengers can request a 100% refund.

-As for AQSC’s revised cancellation policy, guests scheduled on cruises after May 15, 2020, can cancel up to 30 days before or up to May 15, whichever comes first.
+As for AQSC’s revised cancellation policy, guests scheduled on 2020 cruises can cancel up to 24 hours before sailing.
 According to the line, “Reservation is subject to standard cancellation penalties and guests will receive a future cruise certificate for the penalty amount.”
-Certificate is good for travel in 2020 or 2021.
+Certificate is good for travel in 2020 through 2022.

 Guests who were scheduled to sail before that date can freely shift their booking to any Globus family of brands (Globus, Cosmos, Monograms or Avalon Waterways) trip or receive a full future credit good from 2020 to 2022.
 Additionally, affected passengers will get a bonus credit as follows: $50 for Cosmos, Escapes by Globus and Monograms; $100 for Globus; or $200 for Avalon Waterways.

-According to the line: “For travel beyond June 30, 2020, we are continuing our policy of waiving cancellation penalties until 30 days prior to departure.”
+According to the line: “For travel beyond Aug.
+31, 2020, we are continuing our policy waiving cancellation penalties until three days prior to departure.”

 Note to Advisors “We understand this is a time of hesitation and concern in the world of travel, but we are committed to ensuring our guests and their travel advisors manage through this period with the right options, adequate time and high levels of attention and consideration,” the line said.

-Also, regarding all new reservations made between March 16 and May 1, for all sail dates until Aug.
-31, guests can cancel free of charge up to 30 days prior to embarkation.
+Also, regarding all new reservations made before June 15 for departures between Aug.
+1 and Nov.
+30, guests can cancel free of charge up to 16 days prior to embarkation.

-Additionally, for departures starting from April 24, 2020, guests can temporarily decide to cancel and transfer their reservation to any date through Nov.
-30, 2021, up to 24 hours before sailing at no added cost.
-All new bookings for 2020 and 2021 made before April 30, 2020, can also be changed up to 24 hours before embarkation.
+Additionally, for all new and existing bookings for 2020 and 2021 reservations until Sept.
+30, 2020, guests can decide to cancel and transfer their reservation to any date in 2020, up to 24 hours before sailing at no added cost.
+Or for dates in 2021, changes can be made at any time up to Sept.
+30, 2020.

-Both brands will provide guests affected by the canceled cruises a 125% future cruise credit valid for two years.
+Both brands will provide guests affected by the canceled cruises a 110% future cruise credit valid through Dec.
+31, 2022.
 Or, passengers can request a 100% refund.

-Per updated policies, for departures from May 1 to May 31, guests can cancel up to 14 days before embarkation and get a full future cruise credit toward sail dates until Dec.
-31, 2021.
-For departures from June 1 to Dec.
+Per updated policies, for departures from July 1 to Dec.
 31, 2020, passengers may cancel up to 30 days prior to sailing and receive a full future cruise credit.

-According to the line: “If you are scheduled to travel with us between these dates, we will be reaching out to you directly in the coming days.”
+According to the line: “If you are scheduled to travel with us on a cancelled journey, Tauck or your travel advisor will be calling you to discuss your options."

-Regarding reservations for travel after April 23, 2020, guests have the option to cancel up to 14 days in advance of sailing and transfer the credit to another voyage or to a Uniworld sister brand (from Trafalgar to Insight Vacations) trip in 2020 or 2021.
+Regarding reservations for 2020 or 2021 travel (excluding September), guests have the option to cancel up to 14 days in advance of sailing and transfer the credit to another voyage or to a Uniworld sister brand (from Trafalgar to Insight Vacations) trip in 2020 through 2022.

-Viking’s revised cancellation policy allows guests who make a reservation by April 30, 2020, to cancel their cruise up to 24 hours in advance of sailing.
-Passengers who opt for this will receive a full future cruise credit.
-The credit will be good for two years.
+Viking’s updated cancellation policy permits clients who make a reservation by June 30 to cancel their cruise up to 24 hours in advance of sailing.
+Those who opt for this will receive a full future cruise credit.
+The credit will be available for two years.